hashicorp/terraform-provider-google/website/docs/d/dns_keys.html.markdown

 # google\_dns\_keys

 Get the DNSKEY and DS records of DNSSEC-signed managed zones.

-For more information see the [official documentation](https://cloud.google.com/dns/docs/dnskeys/) and [API](https://cloud.google.com/dns/docs/reference/v1/dnsKeys).
+For more information see the
+[official documentation](https://cloud.google.com/dns/docs/dnskeys/)
+and [API](https://cloud.google.com/dns/docs/reference/v1/dnsKeys).

+~> A google_dns_managed_zone resource must have DNSSEC enabled in order to contain any DNSKEYs.
+Queries to managed zones without this setting enabled will result in a 404 error as the collection of DNSKEYs does not exist in the DNS API.

 ## Example Usage